MitchellMcKenna/LifePress/README.md

 3. Save your themes folder to a separate location.
 4. Overwrite your LifePress install with the new LifePress files you downloaded.
 5. Copy your .htaccess, config.php and database.php and themes files back in.
+6. Quickly check in case there have been any changes to the above 3 files since last upgrade.

 ## Contribute/Issues